ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 Connections between network operators are called [peering](https://en.wikipedia.org/wiki/Peering).

 It is not uncommon to have peering issues on the Internet.
-They are usually short and remain unnoticed by most end users in that they only impact the servers behind a given network operator.
-Whereas a network issue at your ISP would impact all your network traffic and will be noticed very quickly.
+They are usually short and remain unnoticed by most end users in that they only affect the servers behind a given network operator.
+Whereas a network issue at your ISP would affect all your network traffic and will be noticed very quickly.

 Exceptionally, there are known cases like the French ISP **Free** who was known for its poor peering ([source in French](https://www.ariase.com/box/actualite/lenteur-bridage-youtube-free-ufc-que-choisir)) with the network operator who serves YouTube since they could not find a trade agreement for years.
 This ISP was also affected for almost two years by another major peering issue that cut it from most of IPv6 traffic ([source in French](https://www.mail-archive.com/frnog@frnog.org/msg59066.html)).

-# The impact of a VPN on Internet speed
+# The effect of a VPN on Internet speed

 As you now are acquainted with the multiple facets of network speed, let's discuss how a VPN affects your Internet speed.